Office Hours: T-Th 5:15-6:00pm, 7:40-8:10pm and beyond (or following the end of Math 479, whichever comes last) and by appointment.

 Still, the university does require that each student receive a grade in the course when the course is completed.
 So here is roughly how it will be determined.

-Coach Picks the Teams: The grade you receive will be completely determined by me based on my subjective professional judgment of your performance taking into account your written and oral presentations, your interaction with the other students, your class attendance, peer evaluations, the amount of training indicated in your logbook, the amount of problem solving indicated in your notebook, the quality and quantity of the problems you attempt and hand in, the uniqueness of your approach to particular problems, and other such criteria.
+Coach Picks the Teams: The grade you receive will be completely determined by me based on my subjective professional judgment of your performance taking into account your written and oral presentations, your interaction with the other students, your class attendance, peer evaluations, the amount of training and problem solving indicated in your Piazza posts, the quality and quantity of the problems you attempt and hand in, the uniqueness of your approach to particular problems, and other such criteria.
 This mechanism for determining course grades is consistent with the spirit of problem solving and training in general where the coach of the activity selects the team members who will constitute his “A” team, “B” team, etc. Note that you will not be judged on your level of skill as a problem solver but rather on how much you improve, how much you learn, and how much effort you put into the course.

 Attendance Required: Also, since attendance and class participation is a major component of the course we will have the following grading policy.